maxatome/go-testdeep/internal/spew/README.md

 	DisablePointerAddresses specifies whether to disable the printing of pointer addresses.
 This is useful when diffing data structures in tests.

-* DisableCapacities
+* EnableCapacities
-	DisableCapacities specifies whether to disable the printing of capacities for arrays, slices, maps and channels.
-This is useful when diffing data structures in tests.
+	EnableCapacities specifies whether to enable the printing of capacities for arrays, slices and channels.

-* ContinueOnMethod
-	Enables recursion into types after invoking error and Stringer interface methods.
-Recursion after method invocation is disabled by default.

-* SortKeys
-	Specifies map keys should be sorted before being printed.
-Use this to have a more deterministic, diffable output.
-Note that only native types (bool, int, uint, floats, uintptr and string) and types which implement error or Stringer interfaces are supported, with other types sorted according to the reflect.Value.String() output which guarantees display stability.
-Natural map order is used by default.

-* SpewKeys
-	SpewKeys specifies that, as a last resort attempt, map keys should be spewed to strings and sorted by those strings.
-This is only considered if SortKeys is true.

 ```

 ## Unsafe Package Dependency